CU-CloudCollab/aws-config-check/README.md

     * alerts if frequency is not 24 hours
     * alerts if rule is not ACTIVE
     * alerts if rule is not present in us-east-1
+    * alerts if rule hasn't been run in the past 24 hours
+    * alerts if last evaluation of rule result in NONCOMPLIANT result
 * AWS CloudTrail
   * ITSO auditing trail
     * alerts if ITSO trail is not present